Skip to content

 This repository is both a prompt library (in the sense of containing prompts that I've finished working with, for now) as well as a prompt engineering workspace of sorts where I share my fumbling progress on prompts that I don't mind sharing with the whole world (someone's going to read this at some point, right?!)

-But give me a moment to tell you why I think this technology is both so amazing and has massive potential, and I'd begin blabbering on about "use-cases" (I know it's jargony, but I'm still looking for a good synonym).
+To my friends, I might be just another person who's gone down the rabbit hole of LLM-mania.
+But give me a moment to tell you why I think this technology is both so amazing and has massive potential, and I'd begin blabbering on about "use-cases."

 Like every emerging technology, hyperbole and unfounded negativity surround the subject in equal measure.
 If the hype of new technologies is commensurate with their potential for good (I think it is) then it's not surprising that LLM-mania is not only all-encompassing but feels, at times, even suffocating.